audio4ears/packer-windows/README.md

 ## Step 3: Run the box in VirtualBox

-The command below with start the box in VirtualBox.
-By default this box will run headless, meaning no GUI interaction.
-To connect to the box via command line use `WinRM` natively in Windows or the [WinRM Ruby Gem](https://github.com/WinRb/WinRM) on OSX & Linux.
+The command below will start the box in VirtualBox.
+By default this box will run headless, meaning it runs without a display window.
+To connect to the box via command line use `WinRM` natively in Windows or the [WinRM Ruby Gem](https://github.com/WinRb/WinRM) in OSX & Linux.

 ```bash
 $ vagrant up